 Ahem.
 Notice anything new?
-I have included a new page (just above) entitled “Recipes” and it has all the recipes I’ve posted on my blog, almost all of which are French and fairly easy.
+I have included a new tab on my landing page entitled “Cuisine” and it has all the recipes I’ve posted on my blog, almost all of which are French and fairly easy.
+(If you click on the word Cuisine it will take you there).
 I’m very excited about it.
 I hope you will try some of them, and that you will pat your satisfied belly afterwards.
 (But please do give me honest feedback).

 I decided to make my husband his favorite dijon mustard, tomato tarte for dinner.
 I posted this recipe a long time ago on my old blog so some of you may recognize it.
 But not many of you, I think.